MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-bot-search.md

    > [!div class="mx-imgBorder"]
    > ![](media/teams-pick-app.png "Open the Dynamics 365 app")

 2. Select the **Conversations** tab and sign in to the bot.
-You'll see some pre-loaded options.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-bot-welcome.png "Sign in to the bot")

-3. For example, select **Opportunity** to have the bot return a list view of records from your default view.
+3. You'll see some pre-loaded options.
+For example, select **Opportunities** to have the bot return a list view of records from your default view.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-bot-select-opportunity.png "Select opportunity")